-Whether hunching over a computer screen, spending hours behind the wheel of your car, or plopping down on the couch for an evening of television, we all do it.
-What do all of those things have in common?
-Sitting!
-The bad news is that we are more sedentary than any previous generation.
+It's hard to avoid sitting for stretches at a time, whether it be for business or for pleasure.
+And while hours at a desk or the couch are just normal parts of life now, we are more sedentary than any previous generation.
 In fact, most adults spend over nine hours a day doing sedentary activities.
 Research shows that long periods of sitting down, even for people who are otherwise physically active, take a toll on your health—and not just your sore back!
 It can also increase inflammation in your body and decrease insulin resistance and heart health.
 Here's why.

-Moreover a 2010 study suggested that it’s not just the length of time that people spend sitting that matters, but also the number of times that we get up and walk around that can influence our health.
-In the study, people who took small breaks to get up, even as short as a minute long, had smaller waist circumference and lower levels of C-reactive protein than people who didn’t.
+Moreover, a 2010 study suggested that it’s not just the length of time that we spend sitting that influences our health, but also the number of times that we get up and walk around.
+In the study, people who took small breaks to get up, even as short as a minute long, had smaller waist circumferences and lower levels of hsCRP than people who didn’t.